merlos/prostata/README.md

 # prostata

-A Python library for tracking statistics with timers, counters, ratios, and attributes.
+A Python library for PROcessing STATistics with timers, counters, ratios, and attributes.

 ## Installation